diggsweden/open-source-project-template/README.md

 Seeing it could be of wider usage, we aimed to make it as general we could.
 There were already quite a few variants of these template projects out there, which we used for inspiration.

+### Digg's Open Source Policy Summary

+A (non official summary) of Digg's Open Source Policy:

+_The guidelines for open-source software aim to complement Digg's (the Swedish Agency for Digital Government) policy for the procurement and development of software.
+The target audience includes those involved in software development at Digg.
+These guidelines apply when developing open-source software and when Digg, as a government agency, participates in open collaborations involving shared development.
+These documents include, for example, advice on procurement and risk analysis related to open source code._

 ---